philemonnwanne/altschool-cloud-exercises/Mini-Project/readme.md

 > This will create a copy of the `.env.example` file in your project and name the copy simply `.env`

-Next, change the permission and ownership of `/mini-project` and `laravel` directory.
+Next, change the permission and ownership of `mini-project` and `laravel` directory.
 In order to run, Apache needs certain permissions over the Laravel directory we made.
 We must first give our web group control of the Laravel directory.
 You can read more on [Linux file permissions here](https://en.wikipedia.org/wiki/File-system_permissions)
 ```php
 chown -R www-data:www-data /var/www/mini-project/laravel
 chmod -R 775 /var/www/mini-project/laravel